markglh/OSS-Template/README.md

 There are a few things we want to take care of before releasing our project:

 #### Licencing
 Under what terms can people use our code?
-Firstly you need to choose a licence (I’d recommend Apache 2.0 or MIT), but we want this automatically adding to our source files.
+You need to choose a licence (I’d recommend Apache 2.0 or MIT), but we want this automatically adding to our source files.
 Fortunately there’s an [excellent plugin](https://github.com/sbt/sbt-header) just for this.

 Add the plugin to plugins.sbt
 ```scala